daywaves/my-todos/README.md

 * Loading animations for different actions

 ## Usage
-* First set up MongoDB and run it using `mongod` or however you prefer.
-Setup a database and set `DB_NAME` in this project's `.env` file.
+* First install MongoDB and run it using `mongod` or however you prefer.
+* Set the environment variables in `.env`.
 * Make sure you install dependencies with `npm install`.
 * Build with `npm run build` and then start the server with `npm run start`.
 * Open the app at http://localhost:3001/

 ### Development
-* Make sure MongoDB is setup and dependencies are installed as described above.
+* Make sure MongoDB is running and dependencies are installed as described above.
 * Run the api server with `npm run dev:api`.
 The server will restart automatically when files are changed.
 * Run the client dev server with `npm run dev:client`.
 The app reloads in the browser on file changes.